Palestinian rocket attacks on Israel: 2014

 On 10 March, Hamas, the Palestinian Islamist group that controls the Gaza Strip, unveiled a monument to its rocket attacks on Israeli cities and towns, a life-sized model of an M-75 rocket in Gaza City.
 The group declared that the attacks "managed to take the battle to the heart of the Zionist entity (Israel)".

 On 8 July, Operation Protective Edge commenced in response to rocket fire from the Gaza Strip, ending on 26 August.
 In this time period, between 2500 and 3000 rockets were launched.

+Throughout July and August 2014, Hamas and other Palestinian armed groups launched thousands of unguided rockets and mortars toward Israel.

 2015

 In 2015, there were 23 Palestinian rocket attacks on Israel, according to the IDF.

 On 23 April, Israel's 67th independence day, a rocket was fired from the Gaza Strip at Israel.
 The rocket hit an open field in the Sha'ar HaNegev region near Sderot, causing no injuries or damage.

 On 27 May, an M-75 or Grad missile impacted in Gan Yavne, a city east of Ashdod.
 No reports of injuries or damage were noted initially.